Dedibox DNS - Concepts

 Domain Name / Domain

 DNS delegation is when a DNS Name Server delegates authority over a part of its namespace to one or more other DNS servers.
 Delegation can be seen as a pointer to the authoritative name servers for a subdomain.
-With Dedibox, this can be useful if you want to edit the reverse of IPv4/27 blocks and the IPv6 blocks (/48 - /56 - /64), as that can’t be done directly in the console, but can be achieved by delegating those subnets to your name servers, who will then take on the task of propagating the DNS reverses of your IPs on the Internet.
+With Dedibox, this can be useful to edit the reverse of IPv4/27 blocks and the IPv6 blocks (/48 - /56 - /64), as that cannot be done directly in the console.
+You can, alternatively, delegate those subnets to your name servers, who will then take on the task of propagating the DNS reverses of your IPs on the Internet.

 DNS Name Servers